Upow1234/Animalation-SC/README.md

 Each track is two rows.
 The top row has various controls, and the bottom row is the playback position row.

-The controls will be explained as if we are working on the track 0, but they apply to all four tracks in the same way.
+The controls will be explained as if we are working on track 0, but they apply to all four tracks in the same way.

 To begin, press the record button (0, 15).
 This will begin recording whatever is playing into the input on your audio interface.
-When you are finihsed, press the record button again to stop recording.
+When you are finished, press the record button again to stop recording.

 To play the sample you recorded, press the play button (0, 9).
 The sample will continue playing as long as this button is on.